Women's Home Internationals: History

 Up to 1958 the women's internationals were played in connection with The Women's Amateur Championship.
 The first international match was played between England and Ireland in 1895 at Royal Portrush in Northern Ireland, the day after the Women's Amateur Championship.
 There were 6 ladies in each team, England taking all the matches and winning by 34 holes to 0.
 The two countries played again in 1899 at Newcastle County Down.
 There were 9 ladies in each team, England scored in 6 of the 9 matches, winning by 37 holes to 18.
 A further match between the two countries was played at Aberdovey in 1901, played for the first time before the Women's Amateur Championship.
 The result was decided by matches rather than holes, Ireland winning 5–2.
 A Scottish team competed at Deal in 1902 but was not representative.
 On the first day, England beat Ireland and Ireland beat Scotland.
 The following day England beat Scotland 8–0 with two matches halved.
 In 1903 at Royal Portrush there were too few Scottish players to make a team and the only international was one between Ireland and England, Ireland winning 9–1.
 In the 1904 internationals England beat Scotland 5–4, Ireland beat England 6–3 and Scotland beat Ireland 7–2, one match being halved in each contest.
 The first two matches were played at Royal Troon, the third at Prestwick.

-1905 saw the introduction of the Miller challenge trophy, donated by Thomas Horrocks Miller and presented to the winning team.
+1905 saw the introduction of the Miller International Shield, donated by Thomas Horrocks Miller and presented to the winning team.
 Matches were reduced to teams of seven, with the contest played over two days.
 Extra holes were played to ensure a result.
 Scotland won both their matches, 4–3, on the first day to win the contest.
 England beat Ireland on the following day.
 Scotland repeated their success in 1906, again winning both of their matches, 4–3, on the first day.
 England again beat Ireland to finish runners-up.

 In 1907, at Newcastle County Down, Wales joined the competition and all four home nations competed for the first time.
 Ireland won both their matches on the first day and then beat Scotland on the following day to win the Miller Shield.
 England were runners-up with Scotland third.
 Teams were increased to nine in 1908.
 England and Scotland won both their matches on the first day and then Scotland beat England 6–3 to win the trophy.
 Scotland won again in 1909, at Birkdale, and in 1910, at Westward Ho!, each time losing only 4 of their 27 individual matches, with England runners-up both times.